Parent Education Classes

 Classes

-Midwife specialists and physiotherapists provide the classes.
-A dietitian and social worker give extra help and advice at the first class, which is for mums-to-be only.
-Partners are encouraged to come to classes 2 - 6.
+Midwife specialists provide the classes.
+A social worker, physiotherapist, and the Perinatal Mental health team give extra help and advice at the first class, which is for mums-to-be only.
+Partners are encouraged to come to classes 2 – 6.

 The classes take the form of relaxed, interactive discussions and demonstrations.
 They help parents to become more involved in the pregnancy.
 The classes also help to calm fears by explaining the physical and emotional changes that take place during pregnancy.
 You get a chance to share experiences with others and you gain the skills and confidence to make birth and parenthood a positive experience.
 We encourage all pregnant women to attend parent education classes.
 You will be offered an appointment to attend an introductory class (mums-to-be only) at your booking visit.
-The remaining five classes will start ten weeks before your baby is due.
-In the hospital, classes are held once a week and last for two hours.
-If your partner is unable to attend, a friend or relative is welcome to come with you.
+It is advised to start the remaining five classes ten weeks before your baby is due.
+In the hospital, in-person classes are held twice a week and last for three hours.
+Birthing Partners are welcome, if your partner is unable to attend, a friend or relative is welcome to come with you.

 Antenatal Nutrition Class

-The Rotunda Hospital offers a one hour antenatal nutrition class with our expert team of Dietitians.
-The class is for all expectant mums attending the Rotunda, and takes place on Wednesdays at 1.00pm in Classroom 2 in the School of Midwifery.
+The Rotunda Hospital offers antenatal nutrition class with our expert team of Dietitians.
+The class is for all expectant mums attending the Rotunda and takes place online on Wednesday mornings.

-Once you are registered to attend the Rotunda Hospital you can phone (01) 873 0596 to book into the class at any stage in your pregnancy (the earlier the better!).
+Once you are registered to attend the Rotunda Hospital you can phone (01) 873 0596 to book into the class at any stage in your pregnancy.

 Course Content